piygit/piygit/README.md

 ## 🎯 About Me

-I'm a CS student building **PhiloLance** — a creative & dev agency.
+I'm a CS student building **Philolance** — a creative & dev agency.
 Currently learning DSA, full-stack development, and AI/ML while delivering real client projects.

-## 🚀 PhiloLance Agency
+## 🚀 Philolance Agency

 **What we do:**
 - 🎨 Graphic Design, Logo Design, Branding